Godzilla vs. Kong: Writing

-In March 2017, Legendary assembled a writers room to develop the story for Godzilla vs. Kong, with Terry Rossio (who co-wrote an early unproduced script for TriStar's Godzilla) leading a team consisting of Patrick McKay, J. D. Payne, Lindsey Beer, Cat Vasko, T.S.
-Nowlin, Jack Paglen, and J. Michael Straczynski.
+In March 2017, Legendary assembled a writers room to develop the story for Godzilla vs. Kong, with Terry Rossio (who co-wrote an early unproduced script for TriStar's Godzilla) leading a team consisting of J. D. Payne and Patrick McKay, Lindsey Beer, Cat Vasko, T. S. Nowlin, Jack Paglen, and J. Michael Straczynski.
 Wingard wanted to craft an outcome that had a definitive winner while allowing the loser to retain their dignity, stating, "they could earn each other's respect."
 Rossio stated that the intent of the writers room was to "break the story" for Rossio to write a first draft.

 Rossio wrote a "detailed treatment" that was green lit by Legendary during the first draft stage.
 Rossio structured the story in a way that audiences would not have an implicit bias towards either monster, emphasizing that both characters are dangerous monsters misunderstood by humanity, he added, "Kong calls to mind the dangers inherent in unfettered emotion, while Godzilla can be seen to represent the fundamental power of nature.
 That puts them on pretty equal footing."
 On his experience with the writers room, Rossio stated, "Godzilla vs. Kong was my first experience running a writer's room, and it was fantastic.
 It was a blast reading samples, meeting different writers, and crafting a story in a group setting.
 It felt similar to animation, where the film is happening up on the walls, and the end result is better than any one person could accomplish on their own."
+According to Wingard, Rossio later likened the treatment to a proposal where the ideas were not completely defined but had potential to work.
+Wingard admitted to imitating Rossio's treatment-proposal method for later projects like Face/Off 2.

 In July 2017, Wingard spoke about the outline created by the writers room, stating, "We're going in very great detail through all the characters, the arcs they have, how they relate to one another, and most importantly how they relate to the monsters, and how the monsters relate to them or reflect them."
-He also stated that he and his team are going "beat by beat" on the outline, stating, "So once again, it's a discussion, and about feeling out how to make it as strong as possible, so that when Terry [Rossio] goes to write the screenplay, he has a definitive breakdown of what to include."
+He stated that he and his team are going "beat by beat" on the outline, stating, "So once again, it's a discussion, and about feeling out how to make it as strong as possible, so that when Terry [Rossio] goes to write the screenplay, he has a definitive breakdown of what to include."